Jensinjames/Ai-Academy/docker/HOW_TO_USE_DOCKER.md

 - Install [Docker](https://www.docker.com/) on your computer or machine.

 ## How to install
-- `git clone` this repo and `cd anything-llm` to get to the root directory.
+- `git clone` this repo and `cd preeminent-academy` to get to the root directory.
 - `yarn setup`
 - `cd docker/`
 - Edit `.env` file and update the variables